waterlinked/blueos-ugps-extension/readme.md

 * Install this extension

 Configuration of the extension is not required for standard usecases.

+### If you want to configure this extension for non-standard usecases

 You can change the behaviour of this extension by editing the command-line parameters with which it is started: